How do weighted blankets work?

 Cortisol is the hormone that makes us feel stressed or anxious and the right balance is pretty tricky to find.
 Ideally we would like high levels of cortisol when we wake in the morning and gradually during the day the levels would wind down as we do reaching a low point at bedtime.
 When cortisol levels remains too high for too long you are at increased risk of high blood pressure, heart disease, diabetes, obesity and unsurprisingly difficulties sleeping.
 Using a weighted blanket can curb high cortisol levels and help you rest.

-There is growing evidence which promotes the use of weighted blankets in children.
+There is growing evidence which promotes the use of weighted blankets in children and adults.
 A series of clinical studies into weighted blankets have been carried out in the UK and US.
-These studies have concluded that weighted blankets are safe for children as well as being favoured by both parents and children when they have purchased them.
+These studies have concluded that weighted blankets are safe for children as well as being favoured by both children and adults.